lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/index.md

 * Critical Hedonism(s): On the Politics of Desire at <a href="https://www.altshiftfestival.org/" target="_blank">Alt Shift Festival 2025</a>
 * Queering Happiness as part of the Queer Utopias reading group at the London Night Cafe 2025

-Upcoming: Buddhism and Desire discussion with Eric Wycoff Rogers at the London Night Cafe 6.30pm 10 March 2026 [sign-up link coming soon]
+Upcoming: Buddhism and Desire discussion co-facilitated with Eric Wycoff Rogers at the London Night Cafe 6.30pm 10 March 2026 [sign-up link coming soon]

 My workshop facilitation is informed by an interest in disability and accessibility.
 I recently co-designed an immersive digital accessibility workshop for LSE staff and academics at the Eden Centre for Education Enhancement, and previously worked as a Campaigns Officer at the Royal National Institute of Blind People where I ran a series of team workshops on understanding sight loss through an intersectional lens.